LeVert to miss Pacers' play-in game against Hornets - WTMJ

 INDIANAPOLIS (AP) — The short-handed Indiana Pacers will be down at least one more player for Tuesday night’s play-in game against the Charlotte Hornets after forward Caris LeVert entered the league’s health and safety protocol.

+“When I said he felt bad, I meant he felt bad about not being able to play,” Bjorkgren said.
+“He sounded fine on the phone.”

-It’s the latest twist for the Pacers in an injury-plagued season.
+It’s the latest twist for the Pacers in an injury-filled season.
 Starting forward T.J.
 Warren hasn’t played since late December because of a stress fracture in his left foot.
 Center Myles Turner hasn’t played since mid-April because of a right foot injury.
-And now LeVert, who had surgery earlier this year to remove a cancerous growth in his kidney after being acquired in a January trade with Brooklyn, can’t return for 10 to 14 days — if the Pacers are still playing.
+LeVert had surgery earlier this year to remove a cancerous growth in his kidney after being acquired in a January trade with Brooklyn and Bjorkgren said he could not confirm whether LeVert would be required to miss 10 to 14 days.
+If he does, it could end his season — even if the Pacers qualify for the first round of the playoffs.

 Backup guard Jeremy Lamb also has been ruled out Tuesday with an injured left knee and starting forward Domantas Sabonis is listed as questionable with an injured left quad.